PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image31.png"   style="width:30%" />

 > At this point, you have created delta tables for the silver zone which represents cleansed data with valid datatypes.
-In the next step, you will perform transformations on the data in silver zone tables to transform and enrich the data to create gold zone tables.
+In the next step, you will load silver zone tables and perform transformations to enrich the data used to create gold zone tables.

 ### Reshape and transform data from silver zone tables to create gold zone tables